 Besides, just making someone feel better to make them feel better does not actually serve them.You’ll find that much of the time, healthy boundaries serve everyone involved.
 It doesn’t actually pit you against your clients.

-To have a healthy business and be a happy business owner, you need to strike a good balance between what you provide for others and what you get back.
+To have a healthy coaching business and be happy sensitive and self-employed, you need to strike a good balance between what you provide for others and what you get back.
 What you get back is basically money.

 I know you might want to add some things to the list, like: fulfillment, kindness, appreciation etc. And those are all good things BUT you can’t count on them, and I don’t believe you should want to count on them.